-At 31 December 2022 and 31 December 2021, the Company did not consider there to be a significant concentration of credit risk.
-Please see Note 7, for further details regarding credit risks of trade and other receivables and expected credit loss allowance and also 3.11.1 Financial assets, for further details of accounting policies used by the Company.
+At 31 December 2023 and 31 December 2022, the Company did not consider there to be a significant concentration of credit risk.
+Please see Note 7 and Note 23 for further details regarding credit risks of trade and other receivables, loans granted and expected credit loss allowance and also 3.11.1 Financial assets, for further details of accounting policies used by the Company.